Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 Let's keep the "Hello World" demo very basic: we want to push the alternated strings "Hello" and "World", followed by the current timestamp, from the server to the browser.
 The demo is based on two components: the HTML front-end, on the client side, and the Data Adapter, on the server side.
-This project focuses on the client, we will use the new JavaScript Client lib version 6, introduced with Lightstreamer Colosseo.
+This project focuses on the client and we will use the JavaScript Client library.
 We will start from scratch and with zero knowledge of the framework, introducing some terms and concepts while explaining the code.

 ### Data Model